Home/ Blog/ Healthy Living/

 • Additional vaccines may be recommended for adults because of specific job or school-related requirements, health issues, etc.

-For more details on the CDC’s recommended Adult Immunization Schedule, click here.
+More details on the CDC’s recommended Adult Immunization Schedule can be found here.

-In addition to routine U.S. vaccinations, you’ll need to make sure you receive any vaccinations required by the country you’re visiting.
+In addition to routine U.S. vaccinations, you’ll need to make sure you receive any vaccinations recommended or required for international travel by the country you’re visiting.
 To determine exactly which vaccines you’ll need, visit the CDC’s complete list of destinations.
-Requirements can vary greatly by country — for example, Brazil recommends records of up-to-date routine vaccinations including varicella, Tdaps, influenza, MMR, polio, and shingles, in addition to current COVID-19, typhoid, hepatitis A, and hepatitis B vaccines.
-The yellow fever vaccine may be recommended depending upon your travel destination.
+Requirements can vary greatly by country — for example, Brazil recommends records of up-to-date routine vaccinations including varicella, Tdap, influenza, MMR, polio, hepatitis B, and COVID-19, in addition travel related vaccines such as typhoid and hepatitis A. The yellow fever vaccine may be recommended or required depending upon your travel destination.
 The CDC also recommends that travelers going to certain destinations take prescription medicine to prevent malaria.

 The requirements for COVID-19 vaccines and testing vary greatly between countries, so make sure you check the specific requirements of the country you’re entering and returning to before you travel.